lucasrobert103/currency-exchange/README.md

 ### Documentação

 A documentação da API pode ser acessada [aqui](https://api-brl-exchange.actionlabs.com.br/api/1.0/swagger-ui.html#/open45rest45controller).
 Consulte a documentação para obter informações sobre os pontos finais e o uso da API.

-### Chave da API

-Para acessar a API, você precisa usar a chave da API `RVZG0GHEV2KORLNA` em todas as chamadas de API.
-A API tem um limite de taxa de até 5 chamadas/minuto e 500 chamadas/dia.
-Se você atingir esses limites, a API retornará um erro indicando `rateLimitExceeded`.
-Lidar com esse erro não é necessário no aplicativo.

-Exemplo de chamada de API:

-## Getting Started

-To run the application locally, follow these steps:

-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Install dependencies using `npm install`.
-4. Run the application using `ng serve`.
-5. Access the application in your web browser at `http://localhost:4200`.

-## Usage

-- Input a currency code (e.g., USD, EUR, GBP, JPY, CAD) in the provided field.
-- Click on the "Check Exchange Rate" button to view the current exchange rate.
-- Optionally, click on the "View Last 30 Days" button to view the exchange rate history for the last 30 days.
-- Each day's exchange rate card displays the "close diff" field, showing the difference between the day's close rate and the previous day’s close rate.

-## Dependencies

-The application uses Angular 10+ and may have additional dependencies specified in the `package.json` file.